leonardobarilani/warehouse-model-checking/report/sections/01_design.md

 Stochastic features
 -------------------

-We model the following stochastic features:
+We model the following stochastic features, where the normal distributions were implemented directly as transitions on the timed automata following the UPPAAL SMC Tutorial[^smc-tutorial].

 - Time elapsed between two tasks with a normal distribution:
   $\mathcal{N}(\mu_T,\,\sigma_T)$